 To people with sensitized immune systems, inhaled pollen (or dust, or animal dander or anything that triggers an inflammatory response) is an allergen – a normally harmless substance that your body attempts to reject.
 For most mild allergies, we recommend a second-generation antihistamine like Allegra, but because medication is a nuanced topic, your needs may vary.[wpmfc_cab_sw]This article also refers to relatively mild allergic reactions; antihistamines can help control some of the itchings that goes along with milder food allergies, but for more severe allergies you’re going to need to have an Epi-Pen nearby.[/wpmfc_cab_sw]

 Picks, in brief

-- INCOMPARABLE RELIEF: Turn to Allegra for long-lasting fast-acting...
+- ALLERGY RELIEF: Turn to Allegra for long-lasting non-drowsy allergy...